IOS 7: Design causing sickness

 In September 2013, Pranav Dixit of Fast Company reported about user complaints shared on Apple's support forums that the new design of iOS 7, including "many zoom animations while multitasking and opening and closing apps, in addition to a slight parallax effect" were causing users to feel sick.
 Dixit noted that while the parallax effect could be turned off, most animations did not have such an option.

 Dr. George Kikano, "division chief of family medicine at UH Case Medical Center in Ohio," told Fox News that "There's some validity to this, for people who are susceptible."
 Fox News wrote that Dr. Kikano said "It's a new "parallax" function that causes the background of the phone to subtly move back and forth, a feature that leads to an effect not unlike car sickness.
 The inner ear is responsible for balance, the eyes for vision.
 When things are out of sync you feel dizzy, nauseous.
 Some people get it, some people don't, and some people get used to it."

 Battery drain

 Adrian Kingsley-Hughes of ZDNet wrote in March 2014 that iPhone and iPad users reported battery drain with the iOS 7.1 update.
 In lab testing, Andrew Cunningham of Ars Technica found some hardware models experienced minor battery depletion, while others experienced no statistically significant changes.

 Lock screen bypass

 Dom Esposito of 9to5Mac reported in June 2014 that a new lock screen bypass method had been discovered in iOS 7, allowing access to the phone in "5 seconds under certain circumstances".
 The issue was later fixed.

-Performance issues on the iPhone 4

-Many users reported performance issues with their iPhone 4 after upgrading to iOS 7.
-Apple added some performance enhancements in iOS 7.1 to attempt to rectify this.

 Supported devices

-With this release, Apple dropped support for older devices, specifically the iPhone 3GS and the fourth-generation iPod Touch.
+iOS 7 drops support for devices with less than 512 MB of RAM thus ending support for the iPhone 3GS and the iPod Touch (4th generation).

 With support being dropped from the iPhone 3GS, software updates from devices with Samsung processors were no longer available.
+However, the iPhone 4 has limited support.